nitingargprft/demopush/.github/pull_request_template.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Jira Ticket #
+## Issue ticket number and link

 ## Type of change

-Please delete options that are not relevant.
+Please select the options that are applicable.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)